alex-paynedwyer/single-molecule-tools-alpd/README.md

 18. Segment index

 The `output` structure also includes collated summary lists of specific metrics and properties for rapid interrogation, e.g.:

 `LinkedStoichsList` is a list of all stoichiometry values for colocalised tracks, while
 `PairedStoichsList` shows the colocalised tracks as pairs next to each other so that they retain correlation;
 `unlinkDiffsMean` summarises the diffusivities of uncolocalised tracks in the format `[Ch1 mean, Ch2 mean; Ch1 s.e.m., Ch2 s.e.m.]`.

 ### Handling and visualising the analysis

 This version of ADEMScode includes several scripts to aid interrogation of the data and produce plots quickly and reproducibly, with aggregation of, or comparison between, different experimental datasets.

-`combineTrackingOutputs`: a script to aggregate multiple `output.mat` files, for example replicates in the same experiment.
+`combineTrackingOutputs`: a script to aggregate multiple `output.mat` files, for example replicates of the same experiment tracked separately.
+It stores the respective hyperparameter sets as `paramsA` and `paramsB`.
 `BrunnerMunzelTest`: a two-tailed, non-parametric statistical test to distinguish lists of floating point values (e.g. diffusivity, stoichiometry of many tracks).

 The following scripts use a specific `output.mat` file as input to visualise the distribution of a particular metric for either colocalised, uncolocalised or total tracks in one of the channels.